-Review Summary: The old traces were concrete, dreaming became plausible once again.2 of 2 thought this review was well written
+Review Summary: The old traces were concrete; dreaming became plausible once again.

 Behind romantic shades, belonging to a pair of eyes with superficial knowledge of historical context, California may seem to have an inherent wontedness towards absorbing, assimilating and becoming independent.
-It happened with the Spanish missionaries, the Mexicans, and when California admitted to the United States, it did so as a free state.
+It happened with the Spanish missionaries and the Mexicans, and, when California admitted to the United States, it did so as a free state.
 In modern times, a lot of foreigners seem to consider California as the place to be…

-I guess it’s hard for a non-Camel fan to introject the denotations, of a trail, leading back to the days when Latimer, Bardens, Ward and Ferguson were a band, making progress that never gained the warranted piece of land, gold or fame on its respective landscape.
+I guess it’s hard for a non-Camel fan to introject the denotations of a trail leading back to the days when Latimer, Bardens, Ward and Ferguson were a band, making progress that never gained the warranted piece of land, gold or fame on its respective landscape.
 I certainly think it’s even harder for one unfamiliar with Steinbeck’s novel, to introject my review on “Dust and Dreams”.
-With regard to both the above cases, I can admit that this album, may not be the one to pave the way for a fan that will be; if your eyes are fond of being behind Pink water shades though… you may somehow dig in.
+With regard to both the above cases, I can admit that this album might not be the one to pave the way for a fan that will be; if your eyes are fond of being behind Pink water shades though, you might somehow dig in.

 - Welcome home, I missed you so much!

 - But it’s only me… the others didn’t make it.

 - Who... who do you think I was expecting"

 - Never mind.
 After all, we didn't expect lots of people joining us up here, did we"

 If you are a fan, or if you will be one day...
 I think you can also be patient.
 Yet, when it comes to Camel - we are very much alike.